 This is the elitism of mediocrity.

 The charge of elitism, in a negative sense, made against parishes where efforts are made to foster excellence is based, I think, on a confusion.
 It is assumed that in a parish aiming at excellence people performing important tasks, like singing and serving, there is the same elitist attitude as in a parish aiming at mediocrity, the only difference being that in the former the number of 'involved' people is probably smaller and it is acceptable to tell people that they are not up to scratch for a given task.
-But where it is crystal clear that people are only in a choir because they can pitch a note, then you are less, not more, likely to understand that they are not regarded as a better than everyone else in any other way.
+But where it is crystal clear that people are only in a choir because they can pitch a note, then you are more, not less, likely to understand that they are not regarded as a better than everyone else in any other way.
 It is not because they are more zealous, because they are regarded as 'good people', or because it has become an unwritten rule not to offend them: no, it is because they can pitch a note.
 No one can object to an elite of singers who are simply the people in the parish who can sing: what is problematic is an arbitrarily selected elite who are regarded as superior to everyone else, despite the fact that in many cases they can't sing.
 With parish ministries, it is when you remove the connection with skills, and make it a matter of 'participation', that you create a situation of elitism in the negative sense.

 This is very evident in much parish life today.
 In many parishes the system has collapsed, or the number of active parishioners is so small that the issue does not arise.
 But in large, active and successful parishes which have a policy of mediocrity, you can see it in technicolor.
 The priest is surrounded by a sort of Praetorian Guard of assistants, who occupy positions designed solely to flatter the occupants into thinking they are making a contribution, regardless of the value of that contribution.
 This Praetorian Guard often has a very special privilege, which is access to the Parish Priest, a privilege denied to others.
 If any ordinary member of the congregation were to say something to the Parish Priest about any aspect of parish life he will be told not to bother the PP but address his concerns to the head of the relevant branch of the parish bureaucracy.
 Only those office-holders are allowed to discuss things with the PP - the poor man, of course, being cut off from the views of the ordinary pew-sitters, but surrounded by a group of people whose only qualification for their jobs is a pair of sharp elbows.

 Once, when I was an undergraduate, I attended a Mass in the Oxford Chaplaincy where the organ was played continuously through the consecration.
 I didn't know much about liturgy in those days, but it struck me as very odd, and I asked the celebrant about it.
 He referred me to the head Chaplain.
 The head Chaplain eventually responded by saying that the music was organised by a particular lady.
-'I am not going to demotivate her by criticising what has done' he said.
+'I am not going to demotivate her by criticising what she has done' he said.
 Well, I was certainly demotivated from attending Mass at the Chaplaincy again.

 So there you have it: the majority of the congregation are ignored for the benefit of a privileged elite, a clericalised minority.
 The majority is regarded as canon-fodder for the experiments, not of the priest, but of this elite.
 The majority is regarded as less important, less central to the life of the parish, less Catholic.
 The elite are the important people, the people with the ear of the priest, and perhaps the bishop too.
 And heaven forbid that priest, bishop, or for that matter Pope, should contradict them.